LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 ### Inlining
-Function call have slight overhead (despite the statement about "first citizens" in julia).
+Function calls have a slight overhead (despite the statement about "first citizens" in julia).
 You can try to avoid by inlining functions in julia, where it makes sense, using the `@inline` macro.
 For instance,
 ```julia
 julia> @inline g(x) = x^2
 ```